Duration: 7 day | Max Altitude: 4130m/ 13550 ft. | ||

 - Cancellation After Rescheduling: Rescheduling fees are non-refundable if the trek is later cancelled.

-Annapurna Base Camp Trek: Frequently Asked Questions
+Annapurna Base Camp Trek: FAQ

 We suggest you carry only the essentials.
 You can leave your extra belongings at your hotel in Pokhara, Kathmandu, or our office.